Medically Reviewed

 Sometimes, a person with a substance use disorder understands that they have a problem and is willing to get help.
 However, those suffering from both an impulse control and a substance use disorder may be less likely to seek treatment on their own.

-Treatment Programs and Methods for Impulse Control Disorders and Substance Abuse
+Treatment Programs and Methods for Impulse Control Disorders and Addiction

 Treatment programs for co-occurring disorders may be either residential, where the person lives on site for a period of time, or outpatient, where the person attends treatment for some portion of the day and goes home at night.